 John Kingston (ex officio Access - the Foundation for Social Investment)

-Harvey McGrath is Chair of Big Society Capital and has had a long and distinguished career in the international financial services industry, including chairing both Prudential plc and Man Group plc.
-He is also currently Chair of Trustees for Heart of the City, Birkbeck College, icould, Funding London and Prince’s Teaching Institute.
-He is also Deputy Chair of the London Enterprise Panel.
-He is President of CFAB; Trustee of the Mayor’s Fund for London and Frontline; and Member of the Advisory Panel for Centre for Social Justice and the Advisory Board for Sutton Trust.
-He has specific involvement with social investment through his roles as Founding Trustee of New Philanthropy Capital and as a member of the Advisory Board of Bridges Ventures.
+Sir Harvey McGrath has had a long and distinguished career in the international financial services industry, including chairing both Prudential plc and Man Group plc.
+He is currently Chair of Governors of Birkbeck College, Chair of Trustees for Heart of the City, icould, and Funding London.
+He is a Trustee of the Mayor’s Fund for London and Member of the Advisory Board for Sutton Trust.
+He has specific involvement with social investment through his roles as Founding Trustee of New Philanthropy Capital, as a member of the Advisory Board of Bridges Fund Management and as a social investor.

 Sir Stuart Etherington (ex officio, NCVO in rotation with ACEVO)